krakenrf/krakensdr_doa/README.md

 ./kraken_doa_start.sh
 ```

-Please be patient on the first run, at it can take 1-2 minutes for the JIT numba compiler to compile the numba optimized functions, and during this compilation time it may appear that the software has gotten stuck.
+Please be patient on the first run, as it can take 1-2 minutes for the JIT numba compiler to compile the numba optimized functions (on Pi 4 hardware), and during this compilation time it may appear that the software has gotten stuck.
 On subsqeuent runs this loading time will be much faster as it will read from cache.

 ### Remote operation

-*UNTESTED*
+With remote operation you can run the DAQ on one machine on your network, and the DSP software on another.

-1. Start the DAQ Subsystem either remotely.
+1. Start the heimdall DAQ subsystem on your remote computing device.
 (Make sure that the `daq_chain_config.ini` contains the proper configuration)
     (See:https://github.com/krakenrf/heimdall_daq_fw/Documentation)
 2. Set the IP address of the DAQ Subsystem in the `settings.json`, `default_ip` field.
 3. Start the DoA DSP software by typing: